stefanradev93/bayesops-website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

 At BayesOps, we develop robust software and novel neural architectures for end-to-end Bayesian modeling.
-The lab is supported by the National Science Foundation (NSF).
+The lab is generously supported by the National Science Foundation (NSF).

 {% include section.html %}